Reduce costs and complexity. Improve interoperability.

 Vendor neutral with the emphasis on “neutral”

-Vital offers hybrid strategies that can deliver your clinical data when and where you need it without disrupting your current imaging and document management strategies.
-As a healthcare CIO, you can deliver advanced interoperability within your existing infrastructure using Vital’s application-neutral architecture (ANA) platform, specifically designed to address the semantic interoperability chasm between structured and unstructured data sets.
+Canon Medical offers hybrid strategies that can deliver your clinical data when and where you need it without disrupting your current imaging and document management strategies.
+As a healthcare CIO, you can deliver advanced interoperability within your existing infrastructure using Canon Medical’s application-neutral architecture (ANA) platform, specifically designed to address the semantic interoperability chasm between structured and unstructured data sets.
 The platform communicates with numerous sub-systems, such as ECM, VNA and PACS, in synchronicity with EMR, HIE and many other healthcare information systems.

 While the vendor-neutral archive has gained acceptance in addressing complexity in healthcare IT, challenges inherent to the typical VNA implementation are less well known.
 The healthcare CIO needs to be aware of some of the difficulties and costs associated with implementing the technology, which may not be addressed during the quoting process.
 Unexpected project items like “claimed” reduced storage costs, data migration, corrupted studies, private DICOM tags and lack of vendor connectivity might present more challenges than initially thought.